First published, October 2020; This version, March 2025

 Earlier in this guide, we mentioned our podcast interview with Fiona Trafford-Walker, but there have been many more interviews with inspirational women in the podcast series.
 Below is a selection of some of our favourite interviews.

-Tanya Branwhite, Head of Portfolio Construction at TCorp, came to our office and we spoke about some of the earlier challenges in her career, especially when she ruffled a few feathers at Macquarie Group with her analysis during the GFC.
+Tanya Branwhite of TCorp came to our office and we spoke about some of the earlier challenges in her career, especially when she ruffled a few feathers at Macquarie Group with her analysis during the GFC.
 But true to Macquarie’s meritocratic culture, the episode only cemented her reputation as a thorough researcher within the group.
 We also cover TCorp’s investment strategy and its approach to total portfolio management.

 Sue Brake was previously the CIO of the Future Fund.
 We were able to sit down with Brake and have an in-depth discussion on the early days of the Future Fund in the light of the fund’s 15 year anniversary, how it got set during the GFC and how this influenced the portfolio as it stands today.
 We also spoke with Brake in a previous capacity at Willis Towers Watson and discussed governance, both the added value of good governance and also the costs of bad governance.

-For a series on ESG issues, we spoke with Daniela Jaramillo, then of HESTA, and Nicole Brandford, who was at Cbus at the time.
+For a series on environmental, social and governance (ESG) issues, we spoke with Daniela Jaramillo, then of HESTA, and Nicole Brandford, who was at Cbus at the time.
 Recorded in early 2021, it started to become clear that decarbonisation was quickly rising to the top of the ESG agenda and the question how quickly to get there and whether to set interim targets was a key question.

-More recently, we spoke with Maria Elena Drew, Director of Research, Responsible Investing at T. Rowe Price, about the challenges and opportunities of transforming investments into net zero portfolios.
+We also spoke with Maria Elena Drew, Director of Research – Responsible Investing at T. Rowe Price, about the challenges and opportunities of transforming investments into net zero portfolios.
 How does it affect your objectives and engagement with companies?

 And let’s not forget about Daniel Grioli’s podcast interview with US-based Denise Selden, who was Senior Portfolio Manager with Copper Rock Capital Partners, but has since retired.
 A veteran of the growth equity style of investing, Selden was one of the few women to work on Wall Street 60 years ago and found, at that time, women were not allowed on the floor of the stock exchange or even in the dining room.
 She talked about the sit-ins female finance professionals organised in order to change the status quo, but also about the dangers of the current identity politics.
 A truly impressive story.